Puri Lukisan Museum: Highlights of the Collection

-This exceptional artist started his career as an apprentice in the studio of the Chinese photographer, Yap Sin Tin.
-Deblog's work portrays a passionate sense of the beauty of nature, rendered in elegantly refined detail that reveals the presence of a deeper reality underlying the world around us.
-His drawing, the Birth of Hanuman (1936) was presented to the Puri Lukisan Museum by the chairman of the Ford Foundation, and depicts a lush forest with magical nymphs and other forest dwellers bringing offerings to the newborn Hanuman.
+This artist started his career as an apprentice in the studio of the Chinese photographer, Yap Sin Tin.
+Deblog's work portrays the beauty of nature, rendered in refined detail that reveals the presence of a deeper reality underlying the world.
+His artwork the Birth of Hanuman (1936) was presented to the Puri Lukisan Museum by the chairman of the Ford Foundation, and depicts a lush forest with magical nymphs and other forest dwellers bringing offerings to the newborn Hanuman.